Something I get asked a lot: What's better? Prismacolor or Polychromos?

 I've done a variety of shading 'weights' to show the difference between a light shade and a heavy shade, as well as blending with white and blending with colour.

 With a light shading across standard copy paper you can see the Polychromos aren't as vibrant as the Prismacolor in pigment.
 The Prismacolor is a much richer, deeper blue.
-However the Polychromos covers the paper in a much more even and softer way.
+However the Polychromos covers the paper in a much more even way, getting into the tooth of the paper easier.
 The Prismacolour is 'clumpy' and leaves more white of the paper showing through.

 When the pencils are applied and shaded heavier the Prismacolor's softness helps it become much more opaque, in less layers, and leaves a rich, heavy coverage.
 The Polychromos can achieve a similar coverage but with much more layering, and the hardness can create streaking, which isn't desirable.
 However this can be rectified by precise shading and a careful eye.